PreTeXtBook/PROSE/index.md

 be deployed to freely-available static web hosts, with [GitHub Pages](https://pages.github.com) support built-in.

-[Runestone](https://runestone.academy) is a Learning Engineering Analytics Portal (LEAP) built with open-source software that adds LMS-like functionality to PreTeXt-authored HTML.
+[Runestone](https://runestone.academy) is a Learning Engineering Analytics Portal (LEAP) built with open-source software that enhances PreTeXt-authored HTML, providing an all-inclusive solution for managing a course.
 Students and instructors are able to log into Runestone-hosted textbooks, allowing instructors to assign content from the book for students to complete online.
+Going beyond a traditional learning management system, Runestone applies evidence-based principles and methods from educational technology and the learning sciences to create engaging and effective learning experiences, supporting the difficulties and challenges of learners as they learn.
-Going beyond a traditional learning management system, Runestone provides deep analytics that not only help students and instructors optimize learning, but also support authors and researchers that want to study how books are being used, and evaluate interactive pedagogical features of online books that improve student learning.
+Runestone's deep analytics not only help students and instructors optimize learning, but also support authors and researchers that want to study how books are being used, and evaluate interactive pedagogical features of online books that improve student learning.